-The Training Administrator shall establish a Training Committee, which will serve to assist with identifying training needs for the Department.
+The Training Manager shall establish a Training Committee, which will serve to assist with identifying training needs for the San Francisco State University Police Department.

 The Training Committee shall be comprised of at least three members, with the senior ranking member of the committee acting as the chairperson.
 Members should be selected based on their abilities at post-incident evaluation and at assessing related training needs.
-The Training Administrator may remove or replace members of the committee at his/her discretion.
+The Training Manager may remove or replace members of the committee at their discretion.